faridi-nayunda/faridi-nayunda/README.md

 ## 💼 Experience
 - Field Attachment at **Telesoft Enterprises Ltd.**
-  Worked on a full-stack **Microfinance Web Application** using Django and Tailwindcss.
+  Worked on a full-stack **Microfinance Web Application** using Laravel and Tailwindcss.

 ---

 ## 🎓 Education
 - **Mzumbe University**
-  BSc in Information and Communication Technology (ICT)
+  BSc in Information and Communication Technology with Business (ICT-B)

 ---

 ## 🚀 Projects & Highlights
 ### 🌐 Web Development
-- **Micro Lend Connect** – A microfinance loan management system with user dashboards, loan requests, repayment tracking, and admin approval workflows.
+- **Micro Lend Connect** – Designed and developed a loan lending platform using Laravel that allows users to request loans, track approvals, and make repayments through integrated payment modules.
+- **Ecommerce Platform for Local Artisans** - Developed a digital platform using Django, React js & Tailwindcss enabling local artisans to showcase and sell their products online, integrating features for uploads, customer browsing, purchases, and notifications.
+- **Personal Portfolio website** - Built a personal portfolio website using React.js and CSS to showcase professional work and projects.
+- **Bank website** - Built a banking website using Tailwind CSS and JavaScript, focused on responsive design and clean user interfaces.

 ### 📊 Data Analysis
 - Customer churn analysis using Python & Power BI